shawnhan108/DOT./README.md

 Remarks:
 - This project is created and completed during hackathon HackTheNorth in September 2019.
 - Collaboration with team members Nayan Saxena and Vicky Chen.
+- More detailed documentation and a short demo video can be found here: https://devpost.com/software/dot-tfa5re